angeldollface/mandys-house/index.markdown

 ## USE THE TECHNOLOGIES YOU KNOW

-Mandy uses SASS, Liquid, and JSON for styling, templating, and data storage.
-Developing a theme has never been this simple!
+Mandy uses Sass, Liquid, and JSON for styling, templating, and data storage.